xevaballx/wildlife/README.md

 When you are completely done with your feature and you are ready to merge these changes to main, go to the GitHub repo and open a Pull Request (PR) from your branch to Main.

 ### 9 Ask one of your peers to review.
-If they have changes, do those changes on your branch.
-If it is perfect you can merge to main.
+If the peer has changes for you, do those changes on your branch.
+If it is perfect, they can merge it for you or approve it for you to merge.
 Click ‘squash and merge’ on the PR.

 ### 10 Delete your upstream branch on gitHub.
+Or depending on your workflow, you can keep using your branch.

 ### 11 Repeat for your next feature!
 Starting at step 1.